Alzheimer Society Southwest Partners

 • Scholarship holders agree that Western University may publicize his/her scholarship, specifically by name, degree, graduate program, and research title, where applicable, in Western University media and in the City of London media for the duration of the scholarship.

-• Scholarship holders agree that their interim and final progress reports may be posted on the Alzheimer’s Society London & Middlesex website, as well as presented through educational forums designated by the Society and the Society’s Annual General Meeting.
+• Scholarship holders agree that their interim and final progress reports may be posted on the Alzheimer Society Southwest Partners website, as well as presented through educational forums designated by the Society.

-• Scholarship holders are requested to provide copies or direction to online access (as a courtesy and if feasible), to the Alzheimer Society London and Middlesex of any future publications resulting from research undertaken while holding the scholarship.
+• Scholarship holders are requested to provide copies or direction to online access (as a courtesy and if feasible), to the Alzheimer Society Southwest Partners of any future publications resulting from research undertaken while holding the scholarship.
 The recipient's publications may be used on the Society's website and/or in other publications.

 Contact